maba001/alpine-qemu/README.md

 | `change floppy0 <path-to-floppy-img>` | virtually insert or change a floppy |
 | `system_reset` | re-boot the VM |
 | `eject floppy0` | remove floppy from floppy drive |

+As a client for the monitor port, you can use "Putty" with the Telnet protocol or you can install a telnet client into your WSL Linux Distro and just do `telnet localhost 2323`.
+This will bring you directly to the QEMU monitor command line.

 ### bootstrapping strategy